-Qualified clean-fuel vehicle refueling property is defined by section 179A(d) of the IRC.
+Qualified clean-fuel vehicle refueling property is defined by IRC section 179A(d).
 This includes property, other than buildings and structural components of buildings, used for storing or dispensing clean fuel into the tank of a motor vehicle powered by such fuel or for recharging electric vehicles.
 The property must be located at the point where the vehicles are refueled or recharged.
 It must be eligible for the depreciation deduction, and the original use must commence with the taxpayer.
+However, qualified clean-fuel vehicle refueling property does not include any qualified hybrid vehicle.

 Qualified hybrid vehicle is defined in Tax Law section 606(p)(6)(E).
-It is a motor vehicle, as defined in section 125 of the Vehicle and Traffic Law, other than an electric vehicle, as defined above, that meets both of the following requirements:
+It is a motor vehicle, as defined in Vehicle and Traffic Law section 125, other than an electric vehicle, as defined above, that meets both of the following requirements: